autistic-symposium/master-algorithms-py/heaps/README.md

 <br>

-* heap is a data structure capable of giving you the smallest (or the largest) element in constant time, while adding or removing the smallest (or the largest) element on logarithmic time.
+* heap is a data structure capable of giving you the smallest (or the largest) element in constant time, while adding or removing the smallest (or the largest) element in logarithmic time.

 * heaps guarantees both insertion and deletion to have time complexity `O(log N)` (while maintaining get_max/get_min at `O(1)`).